diegomarquez/side-scrolling-shooting-game/README.md

 		- Right of canvas
 		- Bottom of canvas
 		- Bottom right of canvas
+		- Add some styling for the background of the regions

 	- Save the bundles the current scene is using
 		- Editor should hold an object with all the bundle names and if they are currently in use or not